 Хірургічне відновлення прохідності дихальних шляхів

 If the upper airway is obstructed because of a foreign body or massive facial trauma or if ventilation cannot be accomplished by other means, surgical entry into the trachea is required.
-Historically, a surgical airway was also the response to failed intubation.
-However, surgical airways require on average about 100 seconds from initial incision to ventilation.
-Laryngeal mask airways (LMAs) and other supraglottic airways provide a faster means of rescue ventilation; because foreign body obstruction and (for an LMA) massive facial trauma are only rare contraindications to their use, very few patients require an emergency surgical airway.
+A surgical airway can also be used after a failed intubation.
+However, surgical airways take longer than laryngeal mask airways (LMAs) and other supraglottic airways and are therefore a faster means of rescue ventilation.
+Foreign body obstruction and (for an LMA) massive facial trauma are only rare contraindications to their use.

 (See also Overview of Respiratory Arrest, Airway Establishment and Control, and Tracheal Intubation.)